weDevsOfficial/wp-project-manager/readme.md

 ## Contribute
 This is a beta version right now and should have bugs and lack of many features.
 If you want to contribute on this project, you are more than welcome.

+## Changelog

+### 0.3.1

+* comment update bug fix
+* project activity is now grouped by date
+* "load more" button added on project activity
+* some function documentation added.

+### 0.3

+* Translation capability added
+* Attachment security added.
+All files are now served via a proxy script for security with permission checking.

+### 0.2.1

+* Comments display error fix

+### 0.2

+* Remove comments from listing publicly
+* Post types are hidden from search

+### 0.1
+Initial version released

 ## Author
 [Tareq Hasan](http://tareq.wedevs.com)